-Head of power to Delegate: Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO Power that enables a delegation to be made s.5.43 Limitations on delegations to the CEO Express Power or Duty Delegated: Local Government (Uniform Local Provisions) Regulations 1996: r.11(1), (4), (6) & (8) Dangerous excavation in or near public thoroughfare - Sch.9.1 cl.6 Function: This is a precis only.
+1 Head of power to Local Government Act 1995: Delegate: Power that enables a s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO delegation to be made Local Covernment (Uniform Local Province to) Deculations 4000 Express Power or Duty Delegated: Local Government (Uniform Local Provisions) Regulations 1996: r.11(1), (4), (6) & (8) Dangerous excavation in or near public thoroughfare - Sch.9.1 cl.6 Function: This is a precis only.
 Delegates must act with full understanding of the legislation and conditions relevant to this delegation.
 Authority to determine if an excavation in or on land adjoining a public thoroughfare is dangerous and take action to fill it in or fence it or request the owner / occupier in writing to fill in or securely fence the excavation [ULP r.11(1)].
 Authority to determine to give permission or refuse to give permission to make or make and leave an excavation in a public thoroughfare or land adjoining a public thoroughfare [ULP r.11(4)].
 Authority to impose conditions on granting permission [ULP r.11(6)].
-Authority to renew a permission granted or vary at any time, any condition imposed on a permission granted [ULP r.11(8)].
-Council Conditions on this Delegation: Actions under this Delegation must comply with procedural requirements detailed in the Local Government (Uniform Local Provisions) Regulations 1996. b.
+4. Authority to renew a permission granted or vary at any time, any condition imposed on a permission granted [ULP r.11(8)].
+Council Conditions on this Delegation: a.
+Actions under this Delegation must comply with procedural requirements detailed in the Local Government (Uniform Local Provisions) Regulations 1996 . b.
 Permission may only be granted where, the proponent has: i.
 Where appropriate, obtained written permission from or entered into a legal agreement with, each owner of adjoining or adjacent property which may be impacted by the proposed works.
 Provided a bond, sufficient to the value of works that may be required if the proponent does not satisfactorily make good the public assets at the completion of works. iii.
-Provided evidence of sufficient Public Liability Insurance.
+Provided evidence of sufficient Public Liability Insurance. iv.
 Provided pedestrian and traffic management plans which are sufficient for the protection of public safety and amenity.
 Express Power to Sub- Delegate: Local Government Act 1995: s.5.44 CEO may delegate some powers and duties to other employees